sanyal06/aws-labs-1/SAA-Lab01.md

 #### Activity 02 - Creating Subnets

 We would now create one public and one private subnet in both availability zones for the high availability of our resources.
-* Click on Subnets in the sidebar of the VPC Dashboard
-* Click on Create Subnet
+Click on Subnets in the sidebar of the VPC Dashboard, click on Create Subnet

 * Name tag: MyPrivateSubnet01
   * VPC: MyVPC
   * Availability Zone: <choose the first one you see>